 China RoHS (Restriction of Hazardous Substances), officially known as "Administrative Measure on the Control of Pollution Caused by Electronic Information Products" is a Chinese government regulation to control certain materials, including lead.
 All items shipped to China must be marked according to the requirements of this directive.

-See the statement below, which explains the relevance of REACH for our products and informs about SvHC and the second one on SCIP.
+See the two statements below.
+The first one explaining the relevance of REACH for our products and informs about SvHC and the second one on SCIP.

 Regulation on ship recycling

 The EU-Regulation No 1257/2013 on ship recycling requires suppliers of any equipment for ships to identify and declare the presence of a hazardous material (HM) via a formal material declaration.
 The purpose of this regulation s to enhance safety, the protection of human health and of the Union marine environment throughout a ship′s life-cycle.
 In particular to ensure that hazardous waste from such ship recycling is subject to environmentally sound management.